 (2) Meaning is encyclopedic.
 Linguistic meaning encompasses all human experience and is integrated with perceptual knowledge and cognitive capacities.
 Because people use language to organize knowledge, positing a separate structural level of meaning is unnecessary.
 Instead of studying semantics, lexicon, and syntax as distinct entities, cognitive linguistics recognizes categories of linguistic form as motivated on the basis of meaning (Lakoff 1987, 465).

 (3) Meaning is experientially grounded.
 People are not pure minds but engage in the world through embodiment.
 Embodiment affects experience of the world and how language is used to talk about it.
 Meaning is not merely in the words, morphemes, or propositions, but meaning is based in a shared human experience.

 (4) Meaning is based on usage.
-Because linguistic meaning is grounded by embodied experience of the world, “experience of language is an experience of actual language use” (Geerarts 2006, 6) In the view inherited by Saussure, there are discrete categories of langue and parole.
-Langue is the proper concern of the linguist because it is language structure.
-Parole, language use, is ancillary.
-If cognitive linguistics is committed to the experiential grounding of linguistic meaning, then the lived experience of language use is of primary interest.
+Because linguistic meaning is grounded by embodied experience of the world, “experience of language is an experience of actual language use” (Geerarts 2006, 6) In the view inherited by Saussure, there are discrete categories of langue and parole, where langue is the proper concern of the linguist because it is language structure and parole, language use, is ancillary.
+But if cognitive linguistics is committed to the experiential grounding of linguistic meaning, then the lived experience of language use is of primary interest.